ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/02-Team-Organization.md

 ## Product Mission Statement

-As a team, we created one statement that defines our goal with this project.
+As a team, we created a one-sentence statement that defines our goal with this project.
 We hope this statement explains what we hope to achieve with our product.

->Team 201's mission is to design user-oriented, efficient, and well-made products that ease the home lives of our customers.
+>Team 201's mission is to design a user-oriented, efficient, and well-made product that will ease the at-home gardening lives of our customers.